 - Body: (mouth feel ) is it thin like water, or round and creamy on your tongue

-- Maturity : does the wine give you a young and fresh impression, or ripened and soft
+- Maturity : does the wine give you a young and fresh impression, or mature and complex

-Madeira can become immensely old, there are Madeira’s available from the 19th century, which taste still very good.
+Madeira can become immensely old, there are Madeira’s available from the 19th century, that still taste very good.
 It is recommended to decant old Madeira, depending on the age, because the wine has been for a very long time in a bottle: a low oxygen environment.

 - 10-15 year: decanting for 1 hour